 If jacking up the front side of the vehicle, make sure that the jack is attached at the center of the jackup plate not at the sides.

 11.TIE-DOWNS

 Tie-downs are used when transporting vehicles and when using the chassis dynamo.
-Attach tie-down only to the specified locations on the vehicle.
+Remove the grommet from the tie-down hole, and attach the tie-down only to the specified locations on the vehicle.